alissatroiano/red-game/README.md

 ## Inspiration

-Vocable was inspired by The New York Times Spelling Bee, a daily word puzzle that presents players with a hexagonal grid of 7 letters arrayed in a honeycomb structure.The player scores points by using the 7 letters to form words consisting of four or more letters.
+Vocable was inspired by [The New York Times Spelling Bee](https://www.nytimes.com/puzzles/spelling-bee), a daily word puzzle that presents players with a hexagonal grid of 7 letters arrayed in a honeycomb structure.
+The player scores points by using the 7 letters to form words consisting of four or more letters.
 However, any words proposed by the player **must** include the letter at the center of the honeycomb.

 The Spelling Bee points system works as follows: